-I'm trying to be realistic about both my expectations and my suspicions based on past events and attitudes.
+I'm trying to be realistic about both my wedding expectations and my wedding suspicions, based on past events and attitudes.
 And then I'm trying to let it go.
 So with that in mind, here is a what I'm expecting from our wedding versus what will more than likely happen…

 What I want from our wedding:

 - I want the people we love/who love us to come and celebrate that love in all its fucked-up forms (we are a truly motley crew made up of friends who are sometimes also exes, cross-dressers, extremely shy lesbians, staunch Mormons, conservative republicans, libertarians, political activists, coworkers, clients, friends, and family).

 - I want things to look beautiful and make for beautiful photographs.

 - I want to feel beautiful and confident.

 - I want to marry Brandon, knowing full well that it isn't all sunshine and unicorns.

 - I want our friends and family to stow the drama and play nicely with each other.

 - I want to laugh and dance and cry happy tears (without ruining my makeup).